Parametrized higher category theory: Introduction

 where $\OO_G$ is the category of orbits of the group $G$.
 Thus, as an $\infty$-category, $\Top_G$ is the \emph{free cocompletion} of $\OO_G$.

 It is a more subtle matter to define the homotopy theory of $G$-spectra.
 There are at least three possibilities:

-\begin{enumerate} \item The $\infty$-category of \emph{Borel $G$-spectra}, i.e. spectra with $G$-action: This is $\Fun(B G, \Sp)$, which is the stabilization of $\Fun(B G, \Top)$. \item The $\infty$-category of \emph{`naive' $G$-spectra}, i.e. spectral presheaves on $\OO_G$: This is $\Fun(\OO_G^\op, \Sp)$, which is the stabilization of $\Top_G$. \item The $\infty$-category of \emph{`genuine' $G$-spectra}: Let $A^{\eff}(\FF_G)$ be the effective Burnside $(2,1)$-category of $G$, given by taking as objects finite $G$-sets, as morphisms spans of finite $G$-sets, and as $2$-morphisms isomorphisms between spans.
-Let $\Sp^G = \Fun^{\oplus}(A^{\eff}(\FF_G),\Sp)$ be the $\infty$-category of direct-sum preserving functors from $A^{\eff}(\FF_G)$ to $\Sp$, i.e. that of \emph{spectral Mackey functors}.\footnote{This is not the definition which first appeared in the literature for $G$-spectra, but it is equivalent to e.g. the homotopy theory of orthogonal $G$-spectra by the work of Guillou-May.} \end{enumerate}
+\begin{enumerate}[leftmargin=6ex] \item The $\infty$-category of \emph{Borel $G$-spectra}, i.e. spectra with $G$-action: This is which is the stabilization of $\Fun(B G, \Top)$. \item The $\infty$-category of \emph{`naive' $G$-spectra}, i.e. spectral presheaves on $\OO_G$: This is which is the stabilization of $\Top_G$.\footnote{The usage of a subscript $G$ to indicate presheaves on $\OO_G$ (whether valued in spaces or spectra) is consistent with our later notation for the $S$-category of $S$-objects in an arbitrary $\infty$-category -- see Construction~\ref{constr:Sobjects}.} \item The $\infty$-category of \emph{`genuine' $G$-spectra}, i.e. spectral Mackey functors on the category $\FF_G$ of finite $G$-sets: Let $A^{\eff}(\FF_G)$ be the effective Burnside $(2,1)$-category of $G$, given by taking as objects finite $G$-sets, as morphisms spans of finite $G$-sets, and as $2$-morphisms isomorphisms between spans.
+Then, the $\infty$-category of genuine $G$-spectra is defined to be

+the $\infty$-category of direct-sum preserving functors from $A^{\eff}(\FF_G)$ to $\Sp$.\footnote{This is not the definition which first appeared in the literature for $G$-spectra, but it is equivalent to e.g. the homotopy theory of orthogonal $G$-spectra by the pioneering work of Guillou-May \cite{guillou2}.
+For an $\infty$-categorical treatment, see \cite{M1}.} \end{enumerate}

 The third possibility incorporates essential examples of cohomology theories for $G$-spaces, such as equivariant $K$-theory, because $G$-spectra in this sense possess transfers along maps of finite $G$-sets, encoded by the covariant maps in $A^{\eff}(\FF_G)$.
 It is thus what homotopy theorists customarily mean by $G$-spectra.
 However, from a categorical perspective it is a more mysterious object than the $\infty$-category of naive $G$-spectra, since it is \emph{not} the stabilization of $G$-spaces.
 We are led to ask: \\